fcathala/fabAnt/SECURITY.md

 | 2.0.x   | :white_check_mark: |
 | < 2.0   | :x:                |

-All development effort is currently put on v2.0, and earlier versions (there were a lot of them) are not maintained any more.
+All development effort is currently put on v2.0, and earlier versions (there were a lot of them) are not maintained anymore.

 ## Reporting a Vulnerability